Princess Martha Louise Completes Equestrian Exam In Oslo

 “We in Soulspring do not communicate with dead souls in our work.
 And here is where our work is separate from Lisa’s,” the statement read, as published by The Local.
 “To be completely honest, we don’t see the point of contacting the dead.
 They passed over to the other side for a reason and should be allowed to stay there.”

-Besides Soulspring Princess Martha Louise has also worked as an author and television show host.
+Besides Soulspring, Princess Martha Louise has also worked as an author and television show host.
 According to The Daily Mail, she also runs a charitable foundation and an entertainment company.

 Celebrating my 50K followers by learning the skill of trotting.
 Thank you so much for following me everyone!! ????????I was so nervous in the sulky this morning though, but it turned out to be soooo much fun.
 Test race tomorrow. #crossfingers #butterflies #trotting #llv75 #hesterbest #hest360 #hest #horses #horsesofinstagram

-Princess Martha is the mother of three children, all daughters, named Leah, Emma and Maude.
+Princess Martha is the mother of three children, all daughters, named Leah, Emma, and Maude.
 But she and her ex-husband Ari Behn are no longer together.
-She announced their separation in September 2016 after fourteen years of marriage.
+She announced their separation in September 2016 after 14 years of marriage.